4.0 Magnitude Earthquake In Massachusetts Rocks Several New England Towns

 The state of Massachusetts is not prone to earthquakes, but they have happened over the years.
 According to the U.S. Geological Survey, Massachusetts has recorded more than 400 known earthquakes that were felt by residents since 1668.
 The largest in history was the Cape Ann earthquake in 1775.
 That quake was between 6.0 and 6.3 on the Richter scale and caused damage to hundreds of buildings in the city of Boston.

-Prior to this morning’s earthquake, there was one recorded in Western Massachusetts back in November 2012 with a magnitude 1.9.
-Nearby residents did not feel any rumbles from that particular event.
+Prior to this morning’s earthquake, the most recent was recorded in Western Massachusetts back in November 2012, with a magnitude of 1.9.
+Nearby residents did not feel any rumbles from that particular event, however.

+Interestingly, this was not the first earthquake near Bliss Corner, Massachusetts.
+On May 15, 2011, a 2.1-magnitude quake was recorded about 12 miles from Woods Hole and 11 miles from Bliss Corner.

+Read Next: ‘Zombie Storms’ Are The Newest 2020 Calamity, And A Scientist Explains Why They’re Here To Stay